 Low-power Remote Monitoring

-Range of wireless communication in the sewage
+Range of communication in the sewage

 Wireless transmission in the sewage environment can be attenuated rapidly due to water steam, sediments in the water and the surrounding materials (pipe and earth metals).
 The challenge is to find proper means of radio communications in such situations.

-We have tested radio communications in the sewage achieving no more than nine meters of communications using a commercial radio, where in normal conditions it can achieve a range of 200 meters above ground.
+We have tested radio communications in the sewage achieving no more than 15 meters of communications using a commercial radio, where in normal conditions it can achieve a range of 200 meters above ground.

 Since it is not possible to increase radio power, we focus on designing different customized radio modulations and evaluate radio transmission at different radio frequencies, in order to provide more robust radio channels, increase radio sensitivity and the transmission range.